RyanGibb/eilean-nix/docs/getting_started.md

 Note you'll need a static IPv4[^1] address for reliable hosting[^2].
 If you're behind Network Address Translation (NAT) you'll need to set up port forwarding for every service you want to run.

 The resource requirements depend on the number of services you want to run, and the load they'll be under.
-With no services 10GiB of disk space and 1GiB of RAM is plenty, though you may want to enable swap if you have low memory.
+With no services 10 GiB of disk space and 1 GiB of RAM is plenty, though you may want to enable swap if you have low memory.
-With all services enabled and fairly populated databases 40GiB of disk space and 2GiB of RAM is appropriate.
+With all services enabled and fairly populated databases 40 GiB of disk space and 2 GiB of RAM is appropriate.

 [^1]: You could just use an IPv6 address, but much of the Internet is still [IPv4-only](https://stats.labs.apnic.net/ipv6).

 [^2]: If you don't have a static address, Dynamic DNS is possible but takes some time to propagate.
 Email reputation is tied to your IP address; using a residential address assigned by your ISP may get your mail blocked.

-Resource requirements depends how many service you want to run and how much load they'll be under, but 2 GiB RAM and 20 GiB disk should be a good starting point.
+Resource requirements depend on how many services you want to run and how much load they'll be under, but 2 GiB RAM and 20 GiB disk should be a good starting point.

 ## Step 2: Install NixOS with Eilean